 Many countries, including those of the European Union, have a health certificate that is specific to their country.
 However, there are countries that do not have an approved health certificate.

 If there is not a health certificate for the country you are visiting, then you should use the International Health Certificate USDA-APHIS 7001 form if you are traveling from the United States.
 It is officially known as United States Interstate and International Certificate of Health Examination for Small Animals.
-This form is available with all of our pet passports.
-For all resident pets leaving the United States, these health certificates be certified by the USDA along with proof of rabies vaccination and Blood Titer Tests, if applicable.
+This form is available with all of our pet passports when appropriate.
+For all resident pets leaving the United States, these health certificates must be endorsed by the USDA along with proof of rabies vaccination and rabies titer and echinococcus tests and treatments, if applicable.
 See more information about USDA certification.

 If your destination country does not have a health certificate and you are traveling from a country other than the United States or Canada, you can use our veterinary health certificate or inquire to your vet if they have one.

 The international health certificate should be issued by your veterinarian as near to the date of travel as possible.
 Every country has limits as to when the certificate expires.